Operation Askari: Battle of Cuvelai

 Task Force Victor, consisting mostly of citizen force soldiers, were tasked with probing and attacking a PLAN camp and a FAPLA brigade in and around Cuvelai.
 They moved from Mongua to Cuvelai and the probing of enemy positions began.
 By 28 December, plans were changed to wrap up Operation Askari by 31 December, which meant Task Force Victor's orders were to attack the PLAN camp a few miles north east of the town that was heavily defended and surrounded by minefields.
 After the attack began, the task force was counterattacked by FAPLA tanks from Cuvelai that had come to PLAN's defence.
 The attack was stopped by Eland-90s and artillery by a task force ill-equipped with antitank weapons.
 The enemy remained in place and the task force was then tasked to attack Cuvelai from the northeast.
 This attack went ahead in bad weather, flooded rivers, into prepared enemy minefields and against positions manned by 23mm AA guns backed by tanks.
 There were also problems in leadership by some junior SADF officers and refusal to follow orders by some soldiers.
 Commandant Greyling finally ordered a withdrawal but it turned into a disordered retreat and he was eventually able to regroup his task force.
 Greyling was ordered to re-attack but he refused without better planning and reconnaissance.

 Brigadier Joubert made a decision to reinforce Task Force Victor for a final attack on Cuvelai.
 Task Force X-Ray arrived very tired at Cuvelai on 3 January, to reinforce Task Force Victor, after spending 16 hours marching from Cahama.
 Commandant van Lill took over command of Task Force Victor from Commandant Greyling for the joint attack planned for 4 January and had to deal with further "unrest" in the ranks of Victor.
 Enemy radio intercepts also reported requests for further FAPLA and Cuban reinforcements.
 Units were rearranged and an attack planned with Victor attacking Cuvelai from the south and X-Ray from the east.

 On the afternoon of 3 January, the FAPLA positions in and around Cuvelai were attacked by the SADF in two waves.
-The first wave consisted 10 Impalas and 4 Canberra bombers while the second wave consisted of Impala strike aircraft.The aim of the bombing raids were to destroy the FAPLA artillery and the anti-aircraft guns that would be used against the SADF armoured personnel carriers.
+The first wave consisted of 10 Impalas and 4 Canberra bombers while the second wave consisted of Impala strike aircraft.The aim of the bombing raids were to destroy the FAPLA artillery and the anti-aircraft guns that would be used against the SADF armoured personnel carriers.
 SADF radio intercepts of the FAPLA garrisons reports to Lubango, reported losses of 75% of their artillery.